 Thematic Statement

-What is a Thematic Statement (and How to Write One)
+What Is a Thematic Statement (And How to Write One)

 You may have heard the term “thematic statement” when it comes to novel writing.